michalakweb/happytenants/README.md

 ## Future Beta Releases
 * 0.2.1
     * Add tests through Jest
-    * Figure out how to prevent GET requests from firebase when app is offline
 * 0.2.2
     * Allow only registered users to read and write information to firebase
 * 0.2.3